Skip to main content

 Medical School: Texas Tech University Paul L. Foster School of Medicine

-Why IU Med-Peds?
-I love all the amazing residents that I've worked with so far.
-There is a huge Med-Peds presence at IU and so much support around being a Med-Peds resident!
+Residency Reflection: I love all the amazing residents that I've worked with so far.
+There is a huge med-peds presence at IU and so much support around being a med-peds resident!
 I also love that all the hospitals are so close to each other, so you're not having to commute across the city every day.

 Read Bio